codeREADr/api/1.0/contents/Services.md

 * <b>section</b> must be set to <b>services</b> .
 * <b>action</b> must be set to <b>create</b> .
 * <b>api_key</b> must be set to [your unique API key] [1] .
-* validation_method - an enum type that specifies the service type you desire for your new service.
+* <b>validation_method</b> - an enum type that specifies the service type you desire for your new service.
 You must set it to one of these options:
     * <b>record</b> (Record Scans Online)
     * <b>ondevicerecord</b> (Record Scans On-Device)
     * <b>database</b> (Validate Scans Online)